Sequoyah High School (Tennessee)

 Sequoyah High School is a public high school in Madisonville, Tennessee.
 The school, a part of Monroe County Schools, was built in 1995 and combined Vonore High School and Madisonville High School.
 It is named after the Cherokee Indian Sequoyah.
 It serves grades 9-12 and is one of three high schools in Monroe County.

 The school is accredited by the Southern Association of Colleges and Schools.
 Sequoyah High School is recognized as a Bronze School by U.S. News & World Report.
 The mascot is the Chief and the school colors are red, white, and gold.

 Administration & faculty

 Ms. Debi Tipton is the current principal of Sequoyah High School.
 The assistant principals are Ms. Kristie Tallent and Mr. Terry Harris along with Mr. Randy Echols who serves as freshman academy principal.

 Sequoyah High School has a teaching staff of 60 as well as support staff of about 20.

 Academics and testing

 The percentage of students who come from socioeconomically disadvantaged homes is 52.85%.

-Sequoyah offers extracurricular activities which include Associated Student Body, 25+ school clubs, and various special interest organizations.

-Volunteer hours are not required for graduation, but students are encouraged to do volunteer work.